jun1wang/TweetsSampler/README.md

 1. Run TweetSampleWorer first

-Assuming you've already set up your own Twetter project and application, you'll need to provide Twitter Bearer Toekn in appsettings.json before you can run the worker service
+Assuming you've already set up your own Twetter project and application, you'll need to provide Twitter Bearer Token in appsettings.json before you can run the worker service.

   "TweetSamplerConfiguration": {
     "TwitterBearToken": "**REPLACE THIS**"
   }

 Run the worker service for at least a few minutes.
-You'll see Data\TrendingHashTags.json updated with the lastest top hashtags
+You'll see Data\TrendingHashTags.json periodically updated with the lastest top hashtags.

 2. Run TrendingTweetsAPI locally from Visual Studio (eventually on Cloud).